Scopes and Processes

 import { branch, spawn, wait } from "@shajara/host/primitives";

-function* saveWithoutWaitingHere() { const saveFuture = yield* spawn(function* saveProcess() { return yield* branch(saveProfileScope); });
+function* saveWithoutWaitingHere() { const saveFuture = yield* spawn(function* saveProfileEntry() { return yield* branch(function* saveProfileScope() { return "saved"; }); });

-return { result, status };}The current process starts saveProcess and receives saveFuture. saveProcess is the
+return { result, status };}The current process starts saveProfileEntry and receives saveFuture.
+The process

-The host API keeps this distinction consistent.
-APIs that start work in the current scope return a future for observing that work.
+The API shapes keep this distinction consistent.
+APIs that start work in the current scope return a future for that work’s result.
 APIs that open a child scope wait for that scope in the process that called them, then return a value.